vdespa/gitlab-ci-course-notes/docs/source/3-gitlab-ci-fundamentals.rst

 - add `when:manual` to the jobs that need this
 - now you will need to view the pipeline and manually click on the "play" button associated with the job
 - if there are additional stages after the manual job, they will still be executed
-- if this is not desired, additionaly configure the manual job with: `allow_failure: false`
+- if this is not desired, additionally configure the manual job with: `allow_failure: false`
 - `allow_failure: false` combined with a manual job will set the pipeline in the status "Blocked"

 YOUR NOTES